nakagami/firebirdsql/README.rst

 param1, param2... are

 - role: Role name.
-- auth_plugin_name: Authentication plugin name for FB3.
-Srp or Legacy_Auth are available.
-Default is Srp.
+- auth_plugin_name: Authentication plugin name.
+"Srp256" or "Srp" or "Legacy_Auth" are available.
 - wire_crypt: Enable wire data encryption or not.
-It is for FB3 server.
+It is for FB3+ server.
 Default is true.